-Sensitivity analyses [19], to describe the uncertainty in the results, are a very important part of health economic analyses.
+Sensitivity analyses performed to describe the uncertainty in the results, are a very important part of health economic analyses [18,23].
 In a sensitivity analysis, one or more variables are varied in order to investigate how this affects the results.
 When there is a considerable change in the results - for example, the cost-effectiveness ratio becomes higher than the societal willingness-to-pay threshold - the results are said to be sensitive to that variable.
-It is, for example, prudent to increase the costs of implementing the new method if one suspects that they might become higher than was assumed in the base-case analysis.
-There might also be uncertainty about some assumptions used in a model, for example the proportion of patients that need to undergo further examinations or how frequently patients need a control visit.
+It is, for example, prudent to increase the costs of implementing the new method if one suspects that the costs might become higher in clinical practice than was assumed in the base-case analysis.
+There might also be uncertainty about some assumptions in a model, for example the proportion of patients or clients that need to undergo a test or how frequently patients or clients need a follow-up visit.
 In these situations, a variety of scenarios can be tested to study to what extent they alter the overall results.
-Another approach is to determine the parameter values at which the results change from being below the threshold of cost-effectiveness to exceed it or vice versa.
+Another approach is to determine the parameter values at which the results change from being below a threshold of cost-effectiveness to exceed it or vice versa.

-Probabilistic sensitivity analyses, or PSA, are common in modeling studies [50].
-They imply that the analysis considers the uncertainty around the model variables.
-Each variable is assigned a statistical distribution (ie a normal, beta or gamma distribution), based on the variability around the specific variable (ie based on the standard deviation of the data).
+Probabilistic sensitivity analyses, or PSA, are common in modeling studies [54].
+The analysis considers the uncertainty around the model variable values.
+Each variable is assigned a statistical distribution (i.e. a normal, beta or gamma distribution), based on the variability around the specific value (i.e. based on the standard deviation of the data).
 The model is then run numerous times (often 1 000 to 10 000 times), with different combinations of possible variable values, in order to calculate the expected cost per effect.
 For each model run, a value from each distribution is randomly selected and the result is calculated.
 Figure 11.4 illustrates the result of a model that was run 5 000 times.
-The lines in the figure indicate different levels of willingness-to-pay for one unit of effect.
-Apart from the mean model result, a PSA can estimate the probability that the evaluated method is cost-effective.
-This is based on the proportion of model runs that end up to the right of the line that represent the willingness-to-pay of 30 000 kronor per effect unit.
-This means that if we are prepared to pay 30 000 kronor to gain one more effect unit, the probability of the method being cost-effective is about 90 percent.
+The lines in the figure indicate different limits of willingness-to-pay for one unit of effect.
+As a supplement to the average model result, a PSA can estimate the probability that the evaluated method is cost-effective.
+This is based on the proportion of model runs that end up to the right of the line that represent the willingness-to-pay of 30 000 SEK per effect unit.
+This means that if we are prepared to pay 30 000 SEK to gain one more effect unit, the probability of the method being cost-effective is about 90%.